-- 1) Promoting the creation of a positive climate for existing and new businesses. - 2) Promoting opportunities for economic development and community investment readiness. - 3) Supporting the natural resource-based sector and encouraging the expansion of manufacturing opportunities, particularly as they relate to value-added forestry and mining activities. - 4) Maintaining a commitment to diversify the economic base.
-To this end, this Plan supports the implementation of innovative approaches to promoting recreation and sustainable tourism development and economic growth, development and redevelopment within the City.
+- 1. Promoting the creation of a positive climate for existing and new businesses. - Supporting the natural resource-based sector and encouraging the expansion of manufacturing opportunities, particularly as they relate to value-added forestry and mining activities.

+Maintaining a commitment to diversify the economic base.
+To this end, this Plan supports the implementation of innovative approaches to promoting recreation and tourism development and economic growth, development and redevelopment within the City.